jmikeyey/jmikeyey/README.md

 ## Hi, I'm John Micky Butnande! 👋

 🚀 Aspiring Full Stack Developer with 1 year of academic experience in web development and freelancing<br/>
-🎥 Sharing my journey and tips on web development, freelancing, and tech trends on YouTube<br/>

 ## 🌐 Socials: